-Since its foundation by Mr Asterley, first Head Master at the turn of the century (1904), Birkdale has continued to grow and develop, with expansion most marked in the last twenty years.
+Since its foundation by Mr Asterley, first Head Master at the turn of the century (1904), Birkdale has continued to grow and develop, with expansion most marked in the last thirty years.
 The school’s development and success were acknowledged by the Head Master’s election as a member of the Headmasters’ Conference in 1996.

 The school moved from its first building in Newbould Lane in 1915 to the Oakholme Building on Oakholme road under Mr Griffith’s leadership (1909-1939).